What is the ideal way to “be a man” in Japan? What do Japanese women expect from their men, and how will you compare?

 You don’t have to be overly conscious of it, but if you are at least aware of the differences in expectations, it will make your relationship so much better for the both of you.

 Japan is in many ways a socially conservative country.
-Perhaps not like some other Asian societies, but there are lots of standards of what to do and not do, the right and wrong way, etc. There are much more specific gender roles than in most Western countries.
+Perhaps not like some other Asian societies such as Vietnam or Malaysia, but there are lots of standards of what to do and not do, the right and wrong way, etc. There are much more specific gender roles than in most Western countries.

 In Japan, men are still widely expected to be the main income providers in a marriage.
 Yes, it’s changing, and yes you’ll hear a lot of public talk about working women, but women are still widely expected to do most of the housework and childrearing.